Home Health Care Agencies

 Frequently Asked Questions

-What qualifications do home health aides in California need?
+What services do home health care agencies in California provide?

-Are there financial aid options for home health care in California?
+Are home health care agencies in California licensed?

-How does one file a complaint against a home health care agency in California?
+How can I file a complaint against a home health care agency in California?

-How can I check the licensing status of a home health care agency in California?
+What factors influence the cost of home health care in California?

 Sources